Do You Pay Taxes on a Life Insurance Payout?

 If you decide to transfer a life insurance policy that you currently have into an irrevocable trust, do not wait.
 The irrevocable trust must be the owner of your policy for at least 3 years at the time of death to avoid any estate taxes being assessed.

-What If My Estate Is Not Worth More Than The Estate Tax Exclusion Amount Including My Life Insurance?
+What If My Estate Is Worth Less Than the Exclusion?

 Only the amount of your estate that exceeds the Estate Tax Exclusion amount can be taxed, so if your estate including life insurance is not more than $12,920,000, your beneficiaries will not owe any taxes on the life insurance pay out.

-If you need more information about life insurance, or if you would like to learn more about shielding your life insurance policy and estate from estate taxes, please give us a call, 855-247-9555 as we would be happy to help you out.
+If you need more information about life insurance, or if you would like to learn more about shielding your life insurance policy and estate from estate taxes, please give us a call at 855-247-9555 and we'll be happy to help you out.